Ready or Not?

 Seasons of change

-Accepting change in relationships is like a bird building a new nest each season.
-It is about adapting to evolving circumstances.
+Accepting change in relationships is like a bird building a new nest every season.
+It’s about adjusting to new things that happen.

 Podcast: Micro Stress Doses and the impact of stress on our health